samer--/pljulia/README.md

     ?- ?cumsum(rand(4,4)).
     ?- X <?
 6*7.
     ?- "hello world"[1:2:end] ?> X.
+    ?- X <? rand(3,4,5), ?X.

 See examples/example.pl for more, including plotting.

 ## TODO

-Handle more Julia types directly, tuples and arrays.
+Handle more Julia types directly: tuples and base types

 Handle more node types in Julia syntax trees.

 Add `jl_map/2`, like `jl_call/N` but mapped over lists.

+Add workspace variable allocation like in plml?

 Consider having `jl_array_t` structures floating around as Prolog BLOB atoms, assuming they can be protected from Julia's garbage collector.